AlessandroRossi87/GelatoPitone/README.md

 ## Credits

 - I have been following the Love Sandwiches walkthrough project as a reference to how structure my program.
 Specifically the connection with Google API was done following the walkthrough project.
+[Love Sandwiches](https://github.com/AlessandroRossi87/love-sandwiches)
 - The dataset was created on [ChatGPT](https://chat.openai.com/auth/login) by requesting 15 ice cream tastes for the headings I provided.
 I consequently modified the dataset to better fit the purposes of this project as I was moving along.
 - The main menu graphics in ASCII was also created partly with [ChatGPT](https://chat.openai.com/auth/login) and then modified by me.
 - The code for the read function was created from [docs.gspread.org](https://docs.gspread.org/en/latest/user-guide.html#getting-all-values-from-a-row-or-a-column)